Alexander Woollcott: Early life and education

-Alexander Humphreys Woollcott was the youngest of five children of William and Frances (Bucklin) Woollcott, born on January 19, 1887.
+Alexander Humphreys Woollcott was the youngest of five children of Walter and Frances (Bucklin) Woollcott, born on January 19, 1887.
 The family lived in an 85-room house, a vast ramshackle building in Colts Neck Township, New Jersey known as "the North American Phalanx," which had once been a commune where many social experiments were carried out in the mid-19th century.
 When the Phalanx fell apart after a fire in 1854, it was taken over by and became the family seat of the Bucklin family, Woollcott's maternal grandparents.

 In 1889, the itinerant and often absentee Walter Woollcott moved his family to Kansas City, Missouri.
 The Woollcotts lived in an upscale neighborhood where, at the age of four, Alexander portrayed the character of Puck from A Midsummer Night's Dream in a tableau vivant before an audience of more than 100 at the Woollcott home.
 The six years Woollcott lived in Kansas City were transformative, and set him on the literary and theatrical path that would guide the rest of his life.
 His second-grade teacher, Sophie Rosenberger, who would remain a lifelong friend, considered him precocious and set him on a reading program that began with Louisa May Alcott and progressed to Charles Dickens by the time he was 8 years old.
 It was also in Kansas City that he experienced his first theatrical performance, Sinbad the Sailor.
 He was accompanied by his neighbor, Kansas City Times columnist Roswell Field, brother of famed author Eugene Field.
 When young Aleck discovered that journalists could get free tickets to theatrical events he decided that he, too would become a newspaper man.

 In 1895 Walter Woollcott lost the longest job he'd ever held, and sent his wife Frances and their children back to the Phalanx, where Alexander went to school and spent most of the remainder of his boyhood.
 He occasionally lodged in homes in Germantown, Philadelphia and attended the Germantown Combined Grammar School, and then Central High School in Philadelphia.
 He had very few friends during this period and did not enjoy this chapter of his life, with the exception of summers and any time that he could get back to the Phalanx.

 With the help of a family friend, he made his way through college, graduating from Hamilton College, New York, in 1909.
 Despite a rather poor reputation (his nickname was "Putrid"), he founded a drama group, edited the student literary magazine, and was accepted by a fraternity (Theta Delta Chi).